How Bridging Differs in Scotland vs the rest of the UK

-As a specialist broker working across both Scotland and the wider UK, we regularly see how these differences impact real projects — particularly for investors unfamiliar with the Scottish system.
+As a specialist broker working across both Scotland and the wider UK, we regularly see how these structural differences impact real projects — particularly for investors unfamiliar with the Scottish system.
 This guide breaks down the key distinctions and what they mean in real terms for borrowers.

-What makes Bridging Loans Differ in Scotland
+What makes Scotland different

 Key points for borrowers: